-Aside from taking individual tourists, tour companies like G Adventures advertise trips through the Tamberma Valley and the Togo UNESCO World Heritage site.
+Aside from taking individual tourists, tour companies like G Adventures advertise trips through the Tamberma Valley.
 It is part of their voodoo tour of West Africa.
-These types of things can help to bring visibility to the Tamberma way of life.
+These types of things can help bring visibility to the Tamberma way of life.
 But they do little to encourage the people who do live this way to continue living this way.

 For them, I imagine, the promise of a better life in the city for themselves and their family is more motivation than what tourist dollars can offer.

 Coming to terms with progress

 But I suppose that’s the way it works sometimes.
 This is the conventional view of progress.
 Civilizations come and go.
 Lifestyles flourish and then they die out.
 I don’t think it’s necessarily a bad thing.
 For every civilization that dies, a new and interesting one comes along to take its place.

 As travelers, we do our best to seek out these different ways of life before they disappear completely.
 My visit to the tatas, helped me realize just how transient our way of life really is in the grand scheme of things.
 We are all just passing through, seeking out the next big thing.

 Have you thought about traveling to Togo and visiting the Tamberma?
 Get a copy of the Lonely Planet West Africa guide book and read up on this small, yet interesting, country!